Michael-F-Ellis/htmltree/README.md

 </html>
 ```
 ## Discussion
 Importing * from elementwrappers.py provides 72 wrapper functions (as of this writing) that cover the most of the common non-obsolete HTML5 tags.
 To see the most up-to-date list you can do `help(elementwrappers)` from the command line of a Python interactive session or look futher down on this page for listing.
-The function's names and arguments follow simple and consistent conventions.
+The function names and arguments follow simple and consistent conventions.

 - Functions are named by tag with initial caps, e.g. `Html()`
 - The signature for non-empty tags is `Tagname(*content, **attrs)`
 - The signature for empty tags is `Tagname(**attrs)` (Empty refers to elements that enclose no content and need no closing tag.)
 - The <style> tag is the only exception.
-It's signature is `Style(**content)`.
+Its signature is `Style(**content)`.
 This is done to reduce (but alas not completely eliminate) the need for quoting the selectors in CSS rulesets.
 - If you need to set attrs on a style element, do it in a secondary call as shown in the doctest below.
 ```
           >>> style = Style(body=dict(margin='4px'), p={'color':'blue'})